How to Build a Removable Interior Storm Window

-Here we show you how to build and install removable interior storm window inserts, made with the same shrink film that is included in your typical window insulating kit.
+Here we show you how to build and install removable interior storm windows or window inserts, made with the same shrink film that is included in your typical window insulating kit.

 Our design is basically a wooden frame that is just a little bit smaller than the window opening.
 The frame has shrink film attached to both sides.
 Around the edge of the frame, we install weather stripping.
 This allows a little room for error in measurements, makes the frame easier to install and remove, and adds a nice flexible seal that will fill in gaps where needed.

-Determining the Size of your Interior Window Insert
+Determining the Size of your Interior Storm Window Insert

 These directions will not includes quantities of materials, because those quantities will necessarily be based on the size of the storm window you want to build.

 In order to determine the size of your finished storm window, you’ll need to take a few key measurements.